 At the opening bell Hagler, anticipating an aggressive Leonard who would bring the fight to him, stalked tentatively, and not as a southpaw but from the orthodox stance.
 And right there the outcome was decided.
 Boxing smartly, a confident Leonard swept the first four rounds, and of the two aging and stale boxers competing that night, proved slightly more effective in a very close duel.
 Meanwhile the hollow shell of the once-marvelous Hagler struggled to keep up, his punches lacking snap, his reflexes slow, his ability to close the distance with fury a fond memory.

 After Leonard took the split decision, scoring a huge upset, he competed sporadically for another four years, but Hagler never fought again, was never tempted to return, even when Leonard offered him millions for a revenge rematch.
-Instead Marvin Hagler moved on, creating a new life for himself in Italy of all places, and except for occasional public appearances, turned his back on boxing once and for all.
+Instead Marvelous Marvin Hagler moved on, creating a new life for himself, in Italy of all places, and except for occasional public appearances, turned his back on boxing once and for all.
 It was the correct decision, just one fight too late. – Michael Carbert